ojcastaneda/osu-stamina-trainer/README.md

 - `!r 270 dt stars=7- ar=9-10.3 type=d density=0.7`
     - Requests a 270 bpm, with a 7 star rating, and ar between 9 and 10.3
-      that has a dominant tendency for +25 hit objects streams, and 70% of its hit objects are streams.
+      that has a dominant tendency for +25 hit objects streams, and 70% of its hit objects are streams, after applying the double time modification.
+- `!r 180 nomod cs=4 od=9 length=90`
+    - Requests a 180 bpm, with cs between 3.5 and 4.5, an od between 8.5 and 9.5
+      and a drain length between 85 and 95 seconds, without any modifications.

 ### Tools